I declined several treatments for long COVID. I believe those decisions had a positive impact on my recovery.

 Hyperbaric Oxygen Therapy

 A long COVID doctor suggested I try hyperbaric oxygen therapy (HBOT).
-This one I stuggled with a lot, but eventually decided it would not be good for long COVID fatigue.
+This one I struggled with a lot, but eventually decided it would not be good for long COVID fatigue.
 I wrote a detailed article about that decision here: Evaluating HBOT for Long COVID.

 Modafinil